sitamgithub-MSIT/Gemma-llamacpp/README.md

 Now, you can open up your local host and see the web application running.
 For more information, please refer to the Gradio documentation [here](https://www.gradio.app/docs/interface).
 Also, a live version of the application can be found [here](https://huggingface.co/spaces/sitammeur/Gemma-llamacpp).

+Note: You need a Hugging Face access token to run the application.
+You can get the token by signing up on the Hugging Face website and creating a new token from the settings page.
+After getting the token, you can set it as an environment variable `HUGGINGFACE_TOKEN` in your system by creating a `.env` file in the project's root directory.

 ## Contributing

 Contributions are welcome!
 If you would like to contribute to this project, please raise an issue to discuss the changes you want to make.
 Once the changes are approved, you can create a pull request.